pypa/setuptools/docs/references/keywords.rst

        directly into the final :term:`wheel distribution <Wheel>`, but the container directory itself will not.

-       This practice is very common in the community, to help separating the package implementation from auxiliary files (e.g. CI configuration files), and is referred as :ref:`src-layout`, because traditionally the container directory is named ``src``.
+       This practice is very common in the community to help separate the package implementation from auxiliary files (e.g. CI configuration files), and is referred to as :ref:`src-layout`, because traditionally the container directory is named ``src``.

-    All paths in ``package_dir`` must be relative to the project root directory and use a forward slash (``/``) as path separator (regardless of the operating system).
+    All paths in ``package_dir`` must be relative to the project root directory and use a forward slash (``/``) as path separator regardless of the operating system.

     .. tip::
        When using :doc:`package discovery </userguide/package_discovery>`
        together with :doc:`setup.cfg </userguide/declarative_config>` or
        :doc:`pyproject.toml </userguide/pyproject_config>`, it is very likely
        that you don't need to specify a value for ``package_dir``.
-Please have a look on the definitions of :ref:`src-layout` and :ref:`flat-layout` to learn common practices on how to design a project's directory structure and minimise the amount of configuration that is needed.
+Please have a look at the definitions of :ref:`src-layout` and :ref:`flat-layout` to learn common practices on how to design a project's directory structure and minimise the amount of configuration that is needed.